 - find out the side effects of any medicine your child takes and what you need to look out for

-- getting to know people at local support groups can stop you feeling isolated and unable to cope
+- getting to know people at local support groups can stop you feeling isolated and help you to cope

 Although it can be difficult at times, it's important to remember that a child with ADHD cannot help their behaviour.
-People with ADHD find it difficult to suppress impulses, which means they do not stop to consider a situation, or the consequences, before they act.
+People with ADHD can find it difficult to suppress impulses, which means they may not stop to consider a situation, or the consequences, before they act.

-If you're looking after a child with ADHD, you may find the below advice helpful.
+If you're looking after a child with ADHD, you may find this advice helpful.

 Plan the day so your child knows what to expect.
 Set routines can make a difference to how a child with ADHD copes with everyday life.